codybloemhard/eliza/README.md

 ## Eliza
 On of those ergo in one piece layouts.
-They tend to have short feminini names such as `Alice` and `Elise`.
+They tend to have short feminine names such as `Alice` and `Elise`.
 The layout was inspired by the `Prime Elise` keyboard which is a very cute 40 percent layout.
 I named mine after the Elise but I dutch-ified it.
 - 42 key layout
 - stabless
-  - Stabs are useless: you press a key at a certain sweetspot, if a key is big enough for a stab it's wasting space anyway.
+  - you press a key at a certain sweetspot which isn't that big
+  - if a key is big enough for a stab it's wasting space: you will never hit outside the small sweetspot
 - 11.25 degree split
-  - First it was 15 degrees but after seeing some Alice style layouts having 6 and 7 degree angles i compromised to 11.25.
+  - First it was 15 degrees but after seeing some Alice style layouts having 6 and 7 degree angles i deradicalized to 11.25

 ## Stacked acrylic build plan
 - 20.5mm thickness: